 NEJM Knowledge+ Pain Management and Opioids is an enduring material.
 For enduring materials, it takes a learner one hour to complete 6 questions within the module.
 Since there are sixty-two (62) questions that translates to 6 questions/hour for a total of up to 10 credits or 10 hours to complete the entire module.

 » How do you submit my ABIM MOC points?

 You may earn up to 10 ABIM MOC points by successfully completing this Pain Management and Opioids module (each CME credit earned is equal to 1 ABIM MOC point).
 Your points will be submitted on your behalf to the ABIM when you provide your ABIM number and your date of birth.
-You can add your information to your profile at any time.
+You can add your information to your profile at any time in the Credits Center.

 We submit ABIM MOC points at the end of each day but it may take 24-48 hours for your points to appear in your ABIM account.

 » What is the difference between the module in NEJM Knowledge+ Internal Medicine Board Review and NEJM Knowledge+ Family Medicine Board Review?